Synixe/Documents/constitution.md

 ## 6.4 - Structure
 1. A record of all Executive Board members present and absent shall be taken.
 2. A record of all non-executive members present shall be taken.
-3. A count of all members in the organization shall be takn.
+3. A count of all members in the organization shall be taken.
 4. A financial report will be presented by the Director or member of The Executive Board appointed by The Director.
 5. Tabled proposals, unresolved discussions, or nominations from the previous meeting will be presented.
 6. The Heads of Committees present any reports.